 The Agricultural Pilot Authorisation 2019 allows pilots to accompany an oversize agricultural vehicle, up to 8.5 m in width, without the need to hold a Heavy Vehicle Pilot Licence.

-Agricultural Pilot Operational Requirements outline the requirements an Agricultural Pilot must follow.
+Agricultural Pilot Operational Requirements (PDF) outline the requirements an Agricultural Pilot must follow.

 Agricultural Pilot Zones